 2.3.2 Random webs

-In addition to varying the levels of connectance in the random food webs, we also altered the underlying distributions from which we drew to parameterize the Jacobian matrix.
+For each of the 225 webs per level of connectance the sign matrix was filled in with randomly drawn values from one of nine different pairs of distributions.
 All distributions were uniform, but were varied in their maximum/minimum values.
-The impact of the prey on the predator was set to a minimum of 0 and a maximum of either 1, 5, or 10.
-The impact of the predator on the prey was set to a maximum of 0 and a minimum of -1, -5, or -10.
+The impact of the prey on the predator was set to a minimum of zero and a maximum of either one, five, or ten.
+The impact of the predator on the prey was set to a maximum of zero and a minimum of negative one, five or ten.
 This leads to nine possible combinations of the two distributions, along with the five levels of connectance used yields 45 distinct combinations of distributions and connectance.
-As with the toy model (described above) values for the Jacobian were drawn from the respective distributions and used to compute the eigenvalue with the largest real part.
-Quasi sign stability was again recorded as the number of randomly sampled matrices whose largest real eigenvalue was negative.
+The (described above) values for the Jacobian matrices in the simple model were drawn from the respective distributions and used to compute the eigenvalue with the largest real part.
+This process was repeated 1000 times for each web and distribution combination.
+Quasi sign-stability was again recorded as the number of randomly sampled matrices whose largest real eigenvalue was negative.
+2.3.3 Niche model webs

+The same simulation procedure was completed for the niche model webs as for the random webs.
+We used the same uniform distributions for the relative impacts as well, from zero to one, five, or ten for the impact of the prey on their predator (and the same, but negative for the predator on the prey).
+For each pair of distributions we sampled values to fill in the sign matrix of each web 1000 times.
+Quasi sign-stability was determined as the proportion of those 1000 iterations that were stable, whose eigenvalue with the largest real part was negative.

 3. Results

-3.1 Toy model
+3.1 Simple webs

-As the number of trophic levels in the chain increased, the probability of the chain being stable (QSS) decreased (Figure 1b).
+As the number of trophic levels in the chain increased, the probability of the chain being stable (QSS) decreased (Figure 3).
 The two-species case is a qualitatively stable food chain given our assumptions; it is a pure chain that is always stable.
 The largest decrease in QSS occurred between three (85.7%) and four levels (41.4%), dropping by 44%.
 Adding an additional level, to five species reduced the probability of a chain being stable by 31%, to nearly 10%.
 The chance that a chain of six species would be stable was only approximately 1%.